PoisotLab/ms_network_prediction/manuscript.md

 automated discovery of food webs [@Bohan2011AutDis], reconstruction of ecological networks using next-generation sequencing data [@Bohan2017NexGlo], and network inference from presence-absence data [@Sander2017EcoNet].

-## Conceptual Synthesis

-If we wish to predict the interactions between species we have not observed together, using our knowledge of the structure of ecological networks to interact in a particular ecosystem is one of our most useful assets.
-We are able to infer species interactions using proxies such as traits, phylogenies, geographical data and other frameworks [@Morales-Castilla2015InfBio].
-Drawing on elements that contribute to the realization of an interaction such as abundance and traits matching in space and time, and the combination of these elements allow us to infer potential from realized interactions and empirical data about populations [@Poisot2016StrPro].

 ![A conceptual roadmap highlighting key areas for the prediction of ecological networks.
 Starting with the input of data from multiple sources, followed by a modelling framework for ecological networks and the landscape, which are then ultimately combined to allow for the prediction of spatially explicit networks.](figures/conceptual_v2.png){#fig:conceptual}